Pan Seared Copper River Salmon.

 There are so many ways I want to cook this salmon but next time I’m going to try grilling my Copper River Salmon on an extra large double burner, Le Creuset grill pan.

-Disclaimer: I am part of the Copper River Fresh Catch Crew.
-I received a shipment of fresh Copper River Salmon.
+Disclaimer: I am part of the Copper River Fresh Catch Crew and as such I received a shipment of fresh Copper River Salmon.
 I was not compensated or required to write this post.
 Opinions are my own.
-Always have been.
-Always will be.
-Additionally Le Creuset provided me with a grill pan and is providing the giveaway as well.
-I was not compensated for this giveaway.
+Additionally Le Creuset provided me with a grill pan.

 - 1 pound Copper River Salmon